Fondation-Azarus/Custom-Door-Access/README.md

 # Custom-Door-Access
-A SCP:SL and Synapse 2 plug-in which allows to setup doors/generators permissions..
+A plug-in which allows to setup doors/generators permissions.